gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 🟡 **Module 20** Delved into the Dataset,  its understanding and building baseline model for Capstone Project.
 This dataset with this module will be primarily be used to analyze and build surrounding ML/AI Models which would help us in our predictions.        https://github.com/gurugrit/Capstone_UCB_MLAI_2025

+### 🟢 The Numbered Sections of these report
+📌 1.
+Business Understanding and Objective
+📌 2.
+Data Understanding
+📌
+📌
+📌
+📌
+📌
+📌

 # The Dataset

 The Dataset used for this project is from my own Organization.
 The data is Anonymized and De-identified though these words are sometimes used interchangeably.
 External users who are customers and partners register onto our organizations prime site seeking in IT NetWorking Solutions and Products.
 They typicall go thorugh a process of registration and there after come back to update their personal profile data through the profile pages after account login.
 Notifications during this process are primarily sent via Phones for validations.
 Some of the phone numbers are fraudulent and the users behind have no real business with our organization.
 Rouge users or Organizations accross geo locations exploit the SMS-Based systems for monetary gain and fraud.